skuda/coursera-downloader/README.md

 #####Why?
 * I think this videos are gold, i am doing all the courses that i can and i am storing the videos for future reference, last fall i did Machine Learning and databases and still any times i consult the videos i downloaded at the time.
 * I use chromium in Linux and i have not found a good way to rate-limit the download so when i am downloading content manually i am efectively consuming all my bandwith, i have used trickle other times or QoS but anyway i would have to manually download every link and rename to the lesson title every resource manually this is just better.

+### TODO
+* Add default paths for cookies, Firefox in Linux and Windows and Chrome in Windows.
+* Create an self-contained exe with Pyinstaller for Windows users.